MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-set-up.md

 2. Delete the environment's billing policy.

-   As soon as you take either action above, the environment will cease to be pay-as-you-go and will go back to functioning as a regular environment.
-Any usage that was already incurred up to this point will be billed to your Azure subscription, but no further usage will be charged.
+   As soon as you take either action above, the environment ceases to be pay-as-you-go and goes back to functioning as a regular environment.
+Any usage that was already incurred up to this point is billed to your Azure subscription, but no further usage is charged.

    > [!NOTE]
-   > Deleting the billing policy in the Power Platform admin center will not automatically delete its corresponding Power Platform account resource.
+   > Deleting the billing policy in the Power Platform admin center doesn't automatically delete its corresponding Power Platform account resource.
 You can delete this resource in the Azure portal.

 ## Next step